Get

 Image By: PisutKP, Shutterstock

-This is a way of the dog telling you he’s happy to see you.
-Even though you’re not playing with him or feeding him, he’s happy you’re in the same room.
+This is how the dog tells you they’re happy to see you.
+Even though you’re not playing with them or feeding them, they’re happy you’re in the same room.

-How to Show Your Dog You Love Him in 3 Easy Ways
+How to Show Your Dog You Love Them in 3 Easy Ways

-Now that you know that dogs know you love them, and we’ve given you a few signs to watch for so you can tell, you might be wondering how you can show your dog you love him even more than you already do.
+Now that you know that dogs know you love them, you might be wondering how you can show your dog you love them even more than you already do.

 1. New Toys

-What dog wouldn’t love a new toy?
-Surprising your pet with a new ball, chew stick, or rope can go a long way toward showing your canine pal that you love him.
+What dog doesn’t love a new toy?
+Surprising your pet with a new ball, chew stick, or rope can go a long way toward showing them that you love them.
 Give your dog the new toy and let them play with it for as long as they want to.
-Even better, play with the toy with your dog for a bit of bonding time.
+Even better, play along with your dog for a bit of bonding time.

 owner using dog toy to play with his pet